facebookresearch/CollaQ/README.md

 3-min [video](http://yuandong-tian.com/collaQ.mp4) for paper introduction.

-Please cite our paper if you use this codebase:
+Please cite our arXiv [paper](https://arxiv.org/abs/2010.08531) if you use this codebase:

 ```
 @misc{zhang2020multiagent,